BasixKOR/awesome-activitypub/README.md

 * [microblog.pub](https://microblog.pub/) - A self-hosted, single-user, ActivityPub powered microblog.
 * [write.as](https://write.as/about) - A distraction-free writing space with ActivityPub support.
 * [Nextcloud Social](https://github.com/nextcloud/social) - Federated social network application on Nextcloud.
-* [Pterotype](https://getpterotype.com/) - A WordPress plugin bringing your blog to the Fediverse.
 * [ActivityPub for WordPress](https://wordpress.org/plugins/activitypub/) - An ActivityPub plugin for WordPress.
 * [ActivityPub for Drupal](https://www.drupal.org/project/activitypub) - An ActivityPub module for the Drupal open-source digital experience platform.
 * [Mobilizon](https://joinmobilizon.org/en/) - A federated organization and mobilization platform.